moraadrian510/HappilyEverNoteTaker/README.md

 The *HappilyEverNoteTaker* is a very simple, but effective way to write down quick notes wether you use it in class or work settings.

 ![](images/img-2.png)
 The *HappilyEverNoteTaker* lets you see a list of recent notes in the same page as you write your notes.
-To delete any not just click the garbage icon next to the note you wish to delete.
+To delete any noe just click the garbage icon next to the note you wish to delete.